ryukau/OfflineLimiter/README.md

 It's too heavy.
 [I think we're going to have to take this... *offline*.](https://youtu.be/1RAMRukKqQg?t=25)

 ## Known Bug
-When input signal contains sudden amplitude change, limiting may fail as output exceeds 0 dB.
-Confirmed on following situation.
+When input signal contains sudden amplitude change, and  FIR polyphase up-sampling is used, limiting may fail as output exceeds 0 dB.
+Mitigation is to apply limiter again, or use FFT up-sampling by setting 2 or greater number to `--upsample`.

-- +5 dB with similar to bass drum sound.
-- +60 dB amplitude blow up.

-Mitigation is to apply limiter again.

-Possible reason is that the amplitude modulation (AM).
-Offline limiter uses extracted amplitude envelope to apply AM in order to limit the amplitude.
-AM produces side-band frequency components.
-Then down-sampling interacts with that components and it results in undesirable peak.
-Therefore, another possible mitigation is to increase the attack time, but I personally don't recommend it.
+On up-sampled signal, limiter produces frequency components higher than source sampling rate.
+However, down-sampler trancates them.
+This truncation changes the peak in down-sampled signal.

 ## Build
 Requires C++ compiler with C++20 support.